dmalhotra/function_generator/src/README.md

    class, and varies linearly from 6 to 14 in the `C/fortran` bindings
 2. `table_size`, the number of elements in the lookup table to speed up the lookup process.
 This is a template parameter in the `C++` class, and is compiled for values in powers of 2 from 512 to 8192 in the `C/fortran` bindings.
+Performance will vary depending on the function and computer architecture/calling pattern so trial and error is probably best.
+The cache performance penalty of larger values is typically negligible, so 4096 or 8192 are typically fine.
 3. `fin`, an input function.
 A one dimension function that returns a `double` and takes a `double` as its sole input argument.
 It is templated in the `C++` version to return non-floating point values, but this is currently broken/unsupported.
 If it is needed, it